Push Day Workout Routine: 7 Best Exercises Ranked (Study)

 Proper Form

-Lifters need to maintain good form when involved in push day workouts to result in proper engagement of the target muscles and also to make sure that other muscles are not brought on to assist the target muscles.
+Lifters need to maintain good form when involved in upper body workouts to result in proper engagement of the target muscles and also to make sure that other muscles are not brought on to assist the target muscles.
 Typically, proper form is compromised when lifters are engaged in ego lifting and lifting heavier weights than the muscle can handle.

 A topless muscular man wearing grey shorts is demonstrating the proper execution of dumbbell lateral raise exercise, with white backdrop.